zvonimirr/tenantee/deployment/Fly.io/Fly.io.md

 3. Run `flyctl launch`
 4. When asked about the database, say yes
 5. When asked about Redis, say yes
-6. When asked to deploy now, don't do it
+6. When asked to deploy now, don't do it (yet)

 If Redis creation failed, go to the next section.
 If it didn't you can skip it.